hyperledger/bevel/platforms/quorum/charts/node_quorum/README.md

 To verify the deployment, we can use the following command:
 ```
-$ kubectl get deployments -n <namespace>
+$ kubectl get statefulsets -n <namespace>
 ```
-Replace `<namespace>` with the actual namespace where the deployment was created.
-The command will display information about the deployment, including the number of replicas and their current status.
+Replace `<namespace>` with the actual namespace where the StatefulSet was created.
+This command will display information about the StatefulSet, including the number of replicas and their current status.

 <a name = "updating-the-deployment"></a>